 There is no longer an Overseas members seed sending service due to increasing Biosecurity regulations around the world.

-Please could everybody start to include a phone number or email address for a cheaper and more efficient form of contact, in case of queries.
+Please send a Stamped Addressed Envelope and a phone number or email address in case of queries.